Thursday, 6 October 2016

 The Iron Wolf is a collection of animal poems which are refreshingly unpatronising towards children.

-Years ago, long before it was probably appropriate they knew the appropriately seasonal Who Killed The Leaves by heart because it was on this cd which we played in the car.
-I can recommend it.
-Now they're humming the choruses to the Osiligi Masai warriors' songs who tour Britain annually, often in church halls and schools.
+Years ago, long before it was probably 'age appropriate' they knew the seasonal Who Killed The Leaves by heart because it was on this cd which we played in the car.
+Now they are humming the choruses to the Osiligi Masai warriors' songs who tour Britain annually, often in church halls and schools.
 We loved it, found it affecting and would go again.

 Today they chose which poem they wanted me to read from Chris Riddel’s evocative illustrations.
 I am unsurprised to discover he is the current Children’s Laureate.
 One poem Cat reminded me of “cat-dancers” from the last post in the other place.
 Another Hughes poem about planting, trees in particular, is the dark My Own True Family.
 If it is a mistake to write about music, it is even more so true about poetry.
 Poems are the subtlest form of writing.
 Like literary cats they evade being pinned down by trite, pedestrian interpretation.
 Poems belong to themselves.